craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/How things Work/How Alchemy Works.md

 ## Flora
 #### Flowers
+Many common flowers are Alchemically potent.
+Often times, the hue of a flower alludes to its effects.
 ##### Alkanet Pulp
+A necessary component of high grade Potions of Cure
 ##### Aloe Vera Nectar
+A necessary component of high grade Potions of Healing.
 ##### Dragon's Tongue
+A necessary component of high grade Potions of Dragon's Breath
 ##### Foxglove Pulp
+A necessary component of high grade Potions of Form
 ##### Ginko Leaf
+A necessary component of high grade Potions of Charm
 ##### Lavender
+A necessary component of high grade Impairment Poisons
 ##### Nightshade
+A necessary component of high grade Traditional Poisons
 #### Fungi
 ##### Polypore Red Cap
+A necessary component of high grade Huumpo
 ##### Polypore Yellow Cap
+A necessary component of high grade Huumpo
 ##### Polypore Blue Cap
+A necessary component of high grade Huumpo
 ##### Dryad Saddle
 ##### Elf Cup
+A necessary component of high grade Elvenfiber
 ##### Glowshroom
+A necessary component of high grade Liquid Light
 ##### Stinkhorn
 ##### Smokebulb
 #### Fruit
 ##### Goodberry
+A necessary component of high grade Heamox Balm
 #### Moss
 ##### Brightmoss
+A necessary component of high grade Liquid Light
 #### Seed
 ##### Apple Seed
+A necessary component of high grade Impairment Poison: Sleep
 #### Roots
 ##### Harrada
+A necessary component of high grade Impairment Poison: Paralyze
 ##### Mandrake
+Considered a "spark of life"
 ##### Onion
+A necessary component of high grade Potion of Cure
 #### Wood
 ##### Heartnut Wood
+A necessary component of Potion of Barkskin and Potion of Stoneskin
 ##### Iron-wood
+A necessary component of high grade Potion of Resistance
 ## Fauna
 ### Liquid
 #### Blood